Azure/azure-sdk-for-node/README.md

 # **WARNING**
-- Most of the sdks in this repository will be deprecated in **July 2019** and will be replaced by sdks in https://github.com/azure/azure-sdk-for-js.
+- All the management plane (azure-arm-*) sdks and most of the data plane (azure-*) sdks, along with the rollup package [azure](https://www.npmjs.com/package/azure) in this repository, will be deprecated in **July, 2019**.
+They will be replaced by JS sdks in [azure-sdk-for-js](https://github.com/azure/azure-sdk-for-js).
 - The packages in [azure-sdk-for-js](https://github.com/azure/azure-sdk-for-js/tree/master/sdk) are isomorphic (can be run in the browser and on the server (node.js)) with accurate TypeScript type definitions.
 - They will be actively supported moving forward.
 - You will find any equivalent JS package in `@azure` org on npm for the existing node sdk package.
 For example: [azure-arm-compute](https://www.npmjs.com/package/azure-arm-compute) node sdk's equivalent JS sdk is [@azure/arm-compute](https://www.npmjs.com/package/@azure/arm-compute).